 Electric vehicles and charging points

 Charging points for electric vehicles have now been installed across the county with more points planned over the next few years.
 Many new developments will also include electric vehicle charging points.
-You can see the electric vehicle charging locations.

 Benefits of electric vehicles